 There’s more than just vitamin C, though.
 There are also B vitamins (niacin, B6, and thiamine), potassium, phosphorus, and magnesium.

 Potassium is also essential for our health because it’s an electrolyte that regulates fluid levels in cells, sends nerve signals, and regulates muscle contractions.
 Lastly, you’ll find antioxidants, including carotenoids and flavonoids.

 Now that you know what is in citrus fruits, what do all of these vitamins and antioxidants do for us?
 When you eat fresh citrus fruits or their juice (preferably with no sugar added), you will reap the following benefits:

 Improved Heart Health

 Multiple scientific studies have shown that people who consume higher amounts of citrus fruits have lower rates of heart disease.
-When consumed in moderate amounts, both the fruits and juices have positive effects on heart health.
+When consumed in moderate amounts, fruits and juices positively affect heart health.

 Reduced Cancer Risk

 The nutrients found in citrus fruits may offer protection against cancer, including esophageal, lung, stomach, breast, and pancreatic cancer.
 This could also be due to the high amount of antioxidants as well.
-Antioxidants help to stop and repair cell damage free radicals, in turn inhibiting cancer growth.
+Antioxidants help stop and repair cell damage free radicals, inhibiting cancer growth.

 The fiber content also helps to keep the digestive tract running smoothly.
 If you consume enough fiber and your digestion is in good shape, you have a lowered risk of developing cancer.
 The answer is in our food!